cdaekim/chriskim.github.io/index.md

 ---
 ### Audience Recommender System - Best Buy
 \
 This project was delivered at the finale of the practicum at Georgia Tech partnered with Best Buy.
 The focus was to contextualize customers and assign them to a specific number of audiences based on consumer behavior for a marketing campaign.
 It was a great exercise in terms of providing appropriate analytical solutions for a real company using real, anonymized data, feature engineering, and data wrangling/munging.
 This practicum project also provided experience working and collaborating with senior directors, managers, and data scientists at a high level.
-There was a meeting each week throughout the practicum with Best Buy representations, the TA, and other students in the group to discuss project scope, requirements, and other ideas.
+There was a meeting each week throughout the practicum with Best Buy representatives, the TA, and other students in the group to discuss project scope, requirements, and other ideas.
 It was a really fun experience!
 \
 \
 <img src = "images/penalize_1.png?raw=true"><br>